Bhagavad Gita Chapter 13 Verse 26 Meaning

 What is the main idea of Bhagavad Gita 13.26?

+The Gita addresses body and soul with characteristic directness here.
 Others, too, who do not know thus, worship, having heard of It from others; they, too, cross beyond death, regarding what they have heard as the supreme refuge.
-This verse emphasizes body and soul with clarity and purpose.
+Within the broader arc of Chapter 13, this verse builds on Krishna's...

 How can I apply Bhagavad Gita 13.26 in daily life?